 - 9.1.
-Any Debit Card issued for use will be specifically restricted to [the Clerk and the RFO] and will also be restricted to a single transaction maximum value of [£500] unless authorised by council or finance committee in writing before any order is placed. - 9.2.
+Any Debit Card issued for use will be specifically restricted to the Clerk, the Clerk's Assistant, and the Chair of the Council.
+Each card will have a credit limit of £2,000 and a maximum transaction value of £500, unless authorised by the council or finance committee in writing before any order is placed.
+Use of the cards must always be in accordance with approved council policy and agreed decisions. - 9.2.
 A pre-paid debit card may be issued to employees with varying limits.
-These limits will be set by [the council].
-Transactions and purchases made will be reported to [the council] and authority for topping-up shall be at the discretion of [the council]. - 9.3.
-Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk {and RFO} and any balance shall be paid in full each month. - 9.4.
-Personal credit or debit cards of members or staff shall not be used {under any circumstances.
+These limits will be set by the council.
+Transactions and purchases made will be reported to the council and authority for topping-up shall be at the discretion of the council. - 9.3.
+Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk, or by other officers if authorised by resolution of the council.
+Any balance shall be paid in full each month. - 9.4.
+Personal credit or debit cards of members or staff shall not be used under any circumstances.